~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Build Phases

-The build process in Unreal Engine consists of several phases, ensuring that the code is compiled correctly and efficiently.
+The build process in Unreal Engine consists of several phases:

-• Compile: Source code files are compiled into object files.
+- Compile: Source files are compiled into object files.

-• Link: Object files are linked together to create the final executable.
+- Link: Object files are linked into the final binaries.

 Packaging and Deployment

-Unreal Engine simplifies the process of packaging and deploying projects for various platforms.
-Packaging prepares your project for distribution, ensuring that all necessary files are included and configured correctly.
+Unreal Engine simplifies packaging and deploying projects.
+Packaging prepares your project for distribution, making sure all necessary files are included and configured correctly.

-Packaging for Different Platforms: Unreal Engine supports packaging for multiple platforms, including Windows, macOS, Linux, iOS, Android, and consoles.
-The build system handles platform-specific settings and optimizations.
+Packaging for different platforms: Unreal Engine supports Windows, macOS, Linux, iOS, Android, and consoles.
+Platform-specific settings can live right in your target rules:

 public class MyGameTarget : TargetRules